A Career-focused, Applied, and Regionally Accredited College Degree from TESU

 A Cost Effective & Fast College Degree (from TESU)

 In general, employers prefer industry certifications for IT jobs and many people working in the IT field do not have a college degree in Computer Science.
 However, you may have a better chance to get a job or promotion with some employers if you have a college degree in addition to IT certifications.
-PC AGE unique programs prepare you for basic to advanced industry certifications such as CompTIA A+, Network+, Security+, CASP, Microsoft MCSA, Cisco CCENT and CCNA, CEH, VMware, CHFI, and CISSP.
+PC AGE's unique programs prepare you for basic to advanced industry certifications such as CompTIA A+, Network+, Security+, CySA, Microsoft MCSA, Cisco CCENT and CCNA, and CEH.

 By creating a partnership with TESU, we make it easy to transfer your credits and earn your degree too.
 Contact us today for details about how to earn your college degree that includes high in demand IT certifications and has high earning potential with minimum college debt.